Sunday, March 8, 2026

 Spoon Rocks

-Caves Beach - lookout & cave
+Caves Beach - to a sea cave there

 End at Lyndal's car at Caves Beach.